The $\ell$-modular local theta correspondence in type II and partial permutations

-\end{corollary} \begin{proof} By \Cref{T:PInt}(8) and (9) together with \Cref{L:int1}, \Cref{L:int2}, we can define the map sending $w\in S_n\mapsto T(w)\coloneq M_{\Z(\De)^{\otimes n}, w_r,P_{r,\ldots,r}}$ and by \Cref{T:PInt}(2) the $T(w)$'s are seen to be linearly independent via Frobenius reciprocity.
+is an isomorphism of algebras. \end{corollary} \begin{proof} By \Cref{T:PInt}(2) the $T(w)$'s are seen to be linearly independent via Frobenius reciprocity.
 We conclude that $T$ is injective.
-Finally, it is easy to see from Frobenius reciprocity and the Geometric Lemma that
+Moreover, it is easy to see from Frobenius reciprocity and the Geometric Lemma that